 3. Tokyo Ghoul

-Present-time Tokyo, Japan: Rumors has it that beings who crave human flesh are hiding in the shadows of society.
-One tale even claims that these beings are cloaked among humans, blending naturally because their features are clearly that of humans.
-No one knows exactly what identity these flesh-eating beings possess, but one thing sure: They are creatures known as ghouls!
+Present-day Tokyo, Japan: Rumors has it that beings who crave human flesh are hiding in the shadows of society.
+One tale even claims that these beings are cloaked among humans, blending naturally because their features are similar to normal humans.
+No one knows exactly what powers these flesh-eating beings possess, but one thing sure: They are creatures known as ghouls!

-Kaneki Ken is just a normal college student who loves reading books when he suddenly has a life-changing, an unfortunate, experience.
-He comes upon a ghoul encounter which he luckily survives but which marks a part of him.
-He is injured and the only way he can save his own life is through an organ transplant with a ghoul.
+Ken Kaneki is just a normal college student who loves reading books when he suddenly has a life-changing, an unfortunate, experience.
+He comes upon a ghoul encounter which he barely survives but with serious injuries.
+He is near death and the only way they can save his life is through an organ transplant with a ghoul.